Last updated: February 2026

 Why Cash Buyers Work Best in Bankruptcy

 Bankruptcy sales have strict timelines and court oversight.
-Traditional buyers with financing contingencies create risk — if their loan falls through after court approval, you have to restart the process.
-Cash buyers eliminate financing risk entirely.
-We can close within days of court approval, meet court-imposed deadlines, and provide the certainty that bankruptcy trustees prefer.
+Traditional buyers with financing contingencies create risk.
+If their loan falls through after court approval, you have to refile the motion and start the process over, adding months of delay and potentially jeopardizing your bankruptcy case.

 Steps to Sell Your Home in Bankruptcy